Fak3Faker/groupe15/README.md

+# Please read
+Please use the file titanic_analysis(1).ipynb as the main file for correction, we had trouble with github commits and this was our final version.

 # Titanic: Predicting Survival - Hackathon Challenge 🚢

 Welcome to the Titanic Survival Prediction challenge!
 This is a classic data science problem and a perfect way to practice your skills in data exploration, feature engineering, and machine learning.